Otolaryngology (ENT) ST3

 - No additional evidence will be accepted following the self-assessment submission date.

-- All submitted portfolios will be validated by a team of assessors who cross-check the candidates self-assessment scores with submitted evidence and agree a final score.
+- All submitted portfolios will be validated by a team of assessors who cross-check the candidate’s self-assessment scores with submitted evidence and agree a final score.

 - Candidates will be notified of their final score together with detailed explanations for any changes.

-- Appeals will be presided by the Appeals Panel.
+- Appeals will be reviewed by the Appeals Panel.
 The outcome of an appeal will be returned to the applicant within a short timeframe.
 The Appeals Panel will have the final decision on the self-assessment score at the end of this process.

-Please note-
+Please note:

 If a candidate’s portfolio is not provided in the specified format and evidence cannot be verified by the assessor during the allocated time, a score of zero will be awarded for that element of the portfolio.

 Candidates considered to have provided documents that are inaccurate, falsified, or contain private or confidential patient details will have evidence taken and be referred to a Scrutiny Panel.
-The Scrutiny Panel will be conducted by Health Education England and the candidate will be offered an opportunity to explain their actions and provide supporting documentation.
+The Scrutiny Panel will be conducted by NHS England and the candidate will be offered an opportunity to explain their actions and provide supporting documentation.
 The result of the Scrutiny Panel may lead to one or more of, but not limited to, the following.

 - Candidate removed from the current round of National ENT recruitment.